Chest Wall Tumors

 Prognosis for Chest Wall Tumors

 Prognosis varies by cancer type, cell differentiation, and stage; firm conclusions are limited by the low incidence of any given tumor.
-Sarcomas have been the most well studied, and primary chest wall sarcomas have a reported 5-year survival of 17%.
+Sarcomas have been the most well studied, and primary chest wall sarcomas have a reported 5-year overall survival of approximately 50% and recurrence-free survival of 72% (1).
 Survival is better with early-stage disease.

 Key Points